-On October 4, 2019, in conjunction with the acquisition of Kona Grill, we entered into our Credit Agreement with Goldman Sachs Bank USA.
-On August 6, 2021, we entered into the Third Amendment to the Credit Agreement to extend the maturity date for both the term loan and revolving credit facility to August 2026.
-The Credit Agreement provides for a secured revolving credit facility of \$12.0 million and a \$25.0 million term loan (reduced from \$48.0 million).
+On October 4, 2019, in conjunction with the acquisition of Kona Grill, the Company entered into a Credit Agreement with Goldman Sachs Bank USA.
+On August 6, 2021, the Company entered into the Third Amendment to the Credit Agreement to extend the maturity date for both the term loan and revolving credit facility to August 2026, to eliminate all financial covenants except a maximum net leverage ratio of 2.00 to 1.00, and to eliminate restrictions on the maximum amount of capital expenditures, the maximum number of Companyowned new locations, and credit extensions under the revolving credit facility.
+As amended, the Credit Agreement provided for a secured revolving credit facility of \$12.0 million and a \$25.0 million term loan (reduced from \$48.0 million).
 The term loan is payable in quarterly installments of \$0.1 million, with the final payment due in August 2026.

-On December 13, 2022, we entered into the Fourth Amendment to the Credit Agreement that:
+On December 13, 2022, the Company entered into the Fourth Amendment to the Credit Agreement that:

-Allows for a new \$50.0 million delayed draw term facility, available to draw for twelve months and subject to a 1.75x Net Leverage Ratio incurrence test (as defined in the Credit Agreement) for permitted acquisitions, stock repurchases and new restaurant capital expenditures;

-- Allows the Company to redeem, repurchase or otherwise acquire its own capital stock in an aggregate amount of up to \$50.0 million subject to a 1.75x Net Leverage Ratio incurrence test and no default or event of default; - Changes the interest rate from London Interbank Offered Rate ("LIBOR") plus a margin to Secured Overnight Financing Rate ("SOFR") plus an applicable margin; and - Requires the Company to pay interest on an undrawn portion of the delayed draw term loan up to \$35.0 million, beginning 90 days following the effective date until December 13, 2023.
+- Allows for a new \$50.0 million delayed draw term facility, available to draw for twelve months and subject to a 1.75x Net Leverage Ratio incurrence test (as defined in the Credit Agreement) for permitted acquisitions, stock repurchases and new restaurant capital expenditures; - Allows the Company to redeem, repurchase or otherwise acquire its own capital stock in an aggregate amount of up to \$50 million subject to a 1.75x Net Leverage Ratio incurrence test and no default or event of default; - Changes the interest rate from London Interbank Offered Rate ("LIBOR") plus a margin to Secured Overnight Financing Rate ("SOFR") plus an applicable margin.

-We borrowed \$50.0 million on the delayed draw term facility on December 28, 2022.
+The Company borrowed \$50.0 million on the delayed draw term facility on December 28, 2022.
+The delayed draw term loan is payable in quarterly installments of \$0.25 million beginning December 31, 2023, with the final payment due in August 2026.